Melanocytes make two forms of melanin in the skin, hair, and eyes.

-A phenotype refers to the observable features related to the gene, which for the MC1R gene is hair colour.
+A phenotype refers to the observable features related to a gene; in the case of the MC1R gene a related phenotype is hair colour.

-Hair colour is an autosomal recessive trait expressed by MC1R gene.
+Hair colour is an autosomal recessive trait expressed by the MC1R gene.

 Not all MC1R variants are associated with red hair.

-People carrying a homozygous (RR) or compound (Rr) heterozygous R allele will often have at least one of the following:
+People carrying a homozygous (RR) or compound (Rr) heterozygous R allele will often have at least one of the following characteristic features: